Eva Longoria: Career

+2000s

-Longoria landed her first television role in 1999 after meeting executive producer Gary Ghiaey at a political reception in Los Angeles.
-She guest-starred in an episode of Beverly Hills, 90210.
-Another guest appearance on General Hospital the same year brought her big break on the CBS Daytime soap opera The Young and the Restless, where she portrayed Isabella Braña from 2001 to 2003.
+Longoria guest-starred in an episode of Beverly Hills, 90210.
+Another guest appearance on General Hospital the same year led to a contract role on the CBS Daytime soap opera The Young and the Restless, where she portrayed Isabella Braña from 2001 to 2003.

-After leaving that show, she appeared in the Dick Wolf revival of Dragnet.
+After leaving that show, she appeared in the 2003 revival of Jack Webb's long-running Dragnet media franchise.
 She then starred in Señorita Justice, a poorly received direct-to-video film; and a television film, The Dead Will Tell.

 In 2003, Longoria was cast as Gabrielle Solis in the ABC comedy-drama Desperate Housewives.
 She later commented, "I think it's funny when people say I'm an overnight sensation, because I've been working at it for 10 years."

 Shortly after her debut on Desperate Housewives, she starred in a direct-to-video film, Carlita's Secret, for which she was also co-producer.

 In 2006, she was nominated for a Golden Globe Award for Best Performance by an Actress in a Television Series – Musical or Comedy, along with her co-stars in Desperate Housewives.
 That year, she received the ALMA Award, and was named entertainer of the year.
 She also starred opposite Michael Douglas and Kiefer Sutherland in the thriller The Sentinel (2006)—her first major role in a theatrical feature film—and played Sylvia in Harsh Times, starring Freddy Rodríguez and Christian Bale.

 In the 2000s, Longoria appeared in several high-profile advertising campaigns and numerous men's magazines, reaching No. 14 in the FHM "Sexiest Women 2008" poll.
 She was also featured on the cover of various international women's magazines, including Vogue, Marie Claire and Harper's Bazaar.
 People en Español listed her among its "Most Beautiful People" for 2003.
 She continues to be included in lists of Hollywood's Most Beautiful.
 She was listed as No. 1 in Maxim's Hottest Female Stars of 2005 and 2006, the first woman to top the list in two consecutive years.
 She was ranked No. 9 in the magazine's Hot 100 of 2007 list.
 In honor of Maxim's 100th issue in 2006, she was featured on a 75 by 110 ft vinyl mesh replica of its January 2005 cover located in a Clark County, Nevada desert.
 More recently, she was ranked No. 14 of People's Most Beautiful 2011.
 People named her one of 2012 Most Beautiful at Every Age.